 Can I enter Canada with a fraud conviction?+

 Yes, with proper documentation.
-Whether your fraud conviction is serious or non-serious criminality depends on the Canadian equivalency analysis — the amount involved and specific elements of the charge.
-Use the free Admissibility Screener to check your situation, or get an Admissibility Report for the complete analysis.
+Whether your fraud conviction is serious or non-serious criminality depends on the Canadian equivalency analysis, the amount involved and specific elements of the charge.
+Use the free Admissibility Explorer to check your situation, or get an Admissibility Breakdown for the complete analysis.

 Can I enter Canada with an embezzlement conviction?+

 Embezzlement typically maps to serious criminality under IRPA s.36(1).
 A TRP or Criminal Rehabilitation is required.
 Deemed rehabilitation is generally not available.
-Use the Admissibility Screener or Admissibility Report to confirm your specific situation.
+Use the Admissibility Explorer or Admissibility Breakdown to confirm your circumstances.

 Does Canada know about my US federal fraud conviction?+